soxueren/atsd/api/data/series/group.md

 ### Group Aggregation

-By default, grouping function is applied at all unique sample times from the merged series.
+By default, the `group` function is applied at all unique sample times from the merged series.
 To split values into periods, specify period.

 ```json